Course offerings

 To successfully complete this course, you must:

-- Demonstrate competency in all required skills and activities.
+- Demonstrate proficiency in all required skills and activities.

-- Demonstrate competency in all required final rescue skill scenarios.
+- Demonstrate proficiency in all required final rescue skill scenarios.

-- Pass both the Sections—CPR/AED for the Professional Rescuer / First Aid and —Lifeguarding Skills final written exams with minimum grades of 80 percent.
+- Pass the final written exam with a minimum grade of 80 percent.

 - If certification requirements are not met no refunds will be given